newaetech/chipwhisperer/doc/sphinx/tutorialaes.rst

 5. Skip ahead to :ref:`basicaesanalyzing`.

-Capturing with CW1173 + CW304 (ChipWhisperer-Lite with NOTDuino)
+Capturing with ChipWhisperer-Lite with NOTDuino (CW1173 + CW304)
 ------------------------------------------------------------------------------

 Hardware Setup